COVID-19 pandemic in Argentina: Mandatory lockdown

 On 29 March 2020, Fernández announced that the mandatory lockdown would be extended until 12 April 2020.

 The announcement of the lockdown was generally well received, although there were concerns with its economic impact in the already delicate state of Argentina's economy, with analysts predicting at least 3% GDP decrease in 2020.
 Image of Fernández increased during the first weeks of the lockdown according to some surveys, but later suffered a slightly decrease in April 2020 due to the prolongation of the lockdown.
 The University of Buenos Aires also made a survey, in which most people agreed to the measures taken by the president.

 Fernández announced a one-time emergency payment of 10,000 pesos (US$154) to lower-income individuals whose income was affected by the lockdown, including retirees.
 Because banks were excluded in the list of businesses that were considered essential in Fernandez's lockdown decree, they remained closed until the Central Bank announced banks would open during a weekend starting on 3 April 2020.

 Administrated lockdown

 On 10 April 2020, Fernández confirmed that the lockdown would be extended until 26 April 2020 under a "new phase" with new authorisations available for workers of some services such as banks, among others.

 Geographical segmentation

 The third phase of the lockdown was announced on 25 April 2020 by president Fernández.
 The lockdown would resume to workers of private construction, medical and dental care, industry production and online commerce, lawyers, and accountants, among others, in some provinces such as Entre Ríos, Jujuy, La Pampa, Mendoza, Misiones, Neuquén, Salta, San Juan, Santa Cruz and Tucumán, with the respective health protocols.
-Cities with population over 500,000 inhabitants are still under mandatory lockdown due to the communitary transmission of the virus.
+Cities with population over 500,000 inhabitants are still under mandatory lockdown due to the community transmission of the virus.